scale-tone/LetsGoOutDemo/frontend/letsgooutdemo.react/README.md

 # LetsGoOutDemo.React

-A React+MobX+TypeScript Single-Page App, acting as a UI for LetsGoOutDemo.Functions.
+A React+MobX+TypeScript Single-Page App, acting as a UI for [LetsGoOutDemo backend](https://github.com/scale-tone/LetsGoOutDemo/tree/master/backend).
 Lets you login under some nickName and then send appointment requests to others and accept/reject those appointment requests.
 Whenever an appointment state changes, the UI gets notified about that via [Azure SignalR Service](https://docs.microsoft.com/en-us/azure/azure-signalr/signalr-overview).

 ## How to run